UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 Some scheduling software includes categories as part of the breakdown itself.
 Examples of these keys are Unit, Location and Script Day.
 These are not included as keys in the breakdown object directly, but can be referenced by the inclusion of elements that are in those categories, as in the above slugline example.

-The `time` key refers to the estimated time it will take to shoot the scene.
+The `duration` key refers to the estimated duration it will take to shoot the scene.
 This is measured in milliseconds in order to easily conform to common coding practices.
 An example value would be 5700000 if the scene were estimated to take 1h 35m to shoot.
 (95m * 60s * 1000)

 The `type` key has only one of three values: 'scene', 'day' or 'banner'.
 'Day' types only need to include an `id` and `created` and `type` keys, the remaining keys can be *null*.
 'Banner' types should store their text in the `description` value.